indreek/pg-migrator/README.md

 ```

-That was quite easy, just deleted all tables.
+That was quite easy, just deleted all the tables.
 We'll save this script with "**2-1.sql**".
 When this script executed, our database will be migrated from version 2 to version 1 (Backward migration).

 Ok, let's continue to development.
-At this time, we need to add a new column to user table with "is_admin" name so write the script below and save it with "**2-3.sql**".
+At this time, we need to add a new column to user table with "is_admin" name so write the script below and save it as "**2-3.sql**".

 ```
 /*** Add is_admin column to user table ***/